 This is vegan comfort food at its finest.

-When it comes to veganizing eggs benedict, there are two things we must look recreate: a vegan egg and vegan hollandaise sauce.
-Let’s first take a look at the hollandaise sauce.
+When it comes to veganizing eggs benedict, there are two things we must recreate: vegan egg and vegan hollandaise sauce.
+Let's first take a look at the hollandaise sauce.

 Traditional hollandaise sauce is made with butter, eggs, lemon, and salt and is considered one of the 5 basic sauces in French cuisine.
 To make vegan hollandaise sauce, we need to sub out the butter and eggs.
 For the butter, I used Earth Balance buttery sticks.
 Easy peasy.